Google Business Profile (GBP) used to be so simple.

 Let’s look at just one example.

-Here’s a panicked business owner that posted about their suspension on the Google My Business Help Forum:
+Here’s a panicked business owner that posted about their suspension on the Google Business Profile Help Forum:

 Notice how this business owner says that the suspension is “without cause” and his listing was “suspended for no reason.”

 If you dig a little deeper, you can clearly see why the listing was suspended.